specialprocedures/semnet/README.md

 ## Introduction
 Semnet constructs graph structures from embeddings, enabling graph-based analysis and operations over collections of embedded documents.

-Semnet uses [Annoy](https://github.com/spotify/annoy) to perform efficient pair-wise distance calculations across embeddings, enabling graph construction across large datasets.
+Semnet uses [Annoy](https://github.com/spotify/annoy) to perform efficient pair-wise distance calculations, allowing for million-embedding network construction in under ten minutes on consumer hardware.

 Graphs are returned as [NetworkX](https://networkx.org) objects, opening up a wide range of algorithms for downstream use.